University Leaders Report: How to Increase Transfers from Community Colleges

 Recommendations for Four-Year Institutions

-In addition to the general guidelines proposed by the officials of four-year institutions, the College Board also made the following, specific recommendations to four-year schools interested in improving transfer rates:
+In addition to the general guidelines proposed by the officials of four-year institutions, the College Board also made the following specific recommendations to four-year schools interested in improving transfer rates:

-• Leaders at four-year institutions must be committed to improving the transfer pathway
+• Leaders at four-year institutions must be committed to improving the transfer pathway.

-• Preparation and outreach must be provided for both staff and students at these schools
+• Preparation and outreach must be provided for both staff and students at these schools.

-• Admission and enrollment must be easier to navigate and complete
+• Admission and enrollment must be easier to navigate and complete.

-• Financial aid options must be available to transfer applicants as well as first-year students
+• Financial aid options must be available to transfer applicants as well as first-year students.

-• Student and academic affairs on the school campus must be available to transfer students
+• Student and academic affairs on the school campus must be available to transfer students.

-Although the report only looked at a handful of four-year schools across the country, the purpose of the study was primarily to evaluate how the representative schools successfully engaged to transfer pathway, so that other schools could follow suit.
 However, the report also acknowledges that many leaders of four-year universities may not be convinced that improving transfer pathways provides the greatest value in increasing enrollment and success rates.
-While this may be true for some universities that do not want to provide space for transfer students at the interference of traditional first-year student enrollment, it does appear that the majority of schools would benefit from more effective transfer pathways rather than finding them a hindrance.
+While this may be true for some universities that do not want to provide space for transfer students at the expense of traditional first-year student enrollment, it does appear that the majority of schools would benefit from more effective transfer pathways rather than finding them a hindrance.

 Additional Resources [+]